DrewIndeed/vite-giphy-2023/README.md

 - I would add functionality to share on social media or send to a friend
 - I would add sorting functionalities by a few attributes such as uploaded time, title, ...
 - I would add upload functionalities
+- I would add scroll to top functionalities

 ## License